Douglas Henshall In “The Darkness”

 CBS Studios is continuing its push into international drama.

-The slate of international co-productions from CBS Studios also includes the likes of Colin From Accounts, Munich Games, Bestseller Boy and NCIS: Sydney.
+CBS Studios’ slate of international co-productions also includes Colin From Accounts, Munich Games, Bestseller Boy, and NCIS: Sydney.

-This is in addition to Gold Diggers, which was the first co-production between CBS Studios and Stampede Ventures.
+This is in addition to Gold Diggers, the first co-production between CBS Studios and Stampede Ventures.

 If there is any thought that a 57 yo Scottish actor isn’t appealing (sexy) enough to get good roles, Doug Henshall puts that nonsense to bed(so to speak).